2i2c-org/jupyterhub-home-nfs/README.md

 ## Security

 > [!WARNING]
 > By default, the NFS server is accessible from within the cluster without any authentication.
-It is recommended to restrict access to the NFS server by enforcing Network Policies or enabling client allowlisting to allow access only through kubelet and not from the pods directly.
+It is recommended to restrict access to the NFS server by enforcing Network Policies or enabling a client allow list to grant access only through kubelet and not from the pods directly.

 ### Network Policy Enforcement